-The Front Counter officer will have the primary responsibility for the control and issuance of visitor cards.
-When this officer is not working or is absent during normal business hours, any available division supervisor or sworn officer may process the visitor in accordance with this policy.
+Any available division supervisor or sworn officer may process the visitor in accordance with this policy.
 Outside of normal business hours (0800-1700, Monday through Friday), weekends and holidays, all visitors, except Police Department personnel will be signed in and out by any sworn Traffic Division officer.
 While in the facility, the visitor will wear a visitor card.